-- Offer data points that support campus conversations about PhD program improvement; - Be administered by universities, under the leadership of the graduate school or graduate dean-equivalent across all fields; - Capture the career aspirations and program experiences of 2nd- and 5th-year PhD students at your university; - Capture snapshots of PhD alumni career progression from 3, 8, and 15 years since graduating from your university; - Allow your university the flexibility to add your own customized question items; and - Offer points of comparisons with nationally representative sample surveys such as the Survey of Earned Doctorates (SED), Survey of Doctorate Recipients (SDR).
+- Be administered by universities, led by the graduate school or graduate dean-equivalent - Capture the career aspirations and program experiences of 2nd and 5th-year PhD students. - Capture snapshots of PhD alumni career progression from matriculation through 15 years past graduation across all fields. - Complement existing federal datasets such as the Survey of Earned Doctorates (SED), Survey of Doctorate Recipients (SDR), as well as consortia of institutional data, such as the Association of American Universities Data Exchange (AAUDE). - Allow institutions the flexibility to add their own customized question items.

-In developing the two PhD Career Pathways survey instruments, CGS consulted a diverse group of stakeholders to identify key purposes and goals that would productively inform the collection and use of data about PhD career pathways at the institution and program level.
-These groups included current students and PhD alumni, graduate deans, provosts, institutional research professionals, disciplinary association leaders, federal data experts, users of federal datasets on PhD careers, and survey design experts.
+In developing the two PhD Career Pathways survey instruments, CGS worked with a diverse group of stakeholders to identify key purposes and goals that would productively inform the collection and use of data about PhD career pathways at the institution and program level.
+These groups identified a wide range of benefits of collecting such data, giving particular attention to the ways that this information might inform program improvement.
+Page A4 summarizes some of the main benefits these groups identified.